My most asked question is…

 How do I start planning and how do I stick with it?

-As a British military child and 1/2 German, this is fed into you with your morning cornflakes.
+As a British military child and 1/2 German, planning is fed into you with your morning cornflakes.
 This is what you hear every morning…

 - Leave the house on time so you don’t miss the bus.